Matchday 2 in Group B brings together the two most successful teams in U21 EURO history as Spain take on Italy.

 Brahim Díaz & Matteo Gabbia, Lorenzo Colombo, Sandro Tonali (AC Milan 2020–)

 • Ander Barrenetxea and Martín Zubimendi were both second-half substitutes in Real Sociedad's 1-0 home defeat against Napoli in the UEFA Europa League group stage on 29 October 2020.
-Zubimendi played 90 minutes of the 1-1 draw in Naples on 10 December, when Barrenetxea again came on; Roberto López was an unused replacement for the Spanish club in both matches.
+Zubimendi played 90 minutes of the 1-1 draw in Naples on 10 December, when Barrenetxea again came on.

 • Cutrone scored Milan's goal in a 2-1 home loss to Real Betis in the UEFA Europa League group stage on 25 October 2018.